istio/istio.io/_blog/2018/v1alpha3-routing.md

 ## Summary

 The Istio `v1alpha3` routing API has significantly more functionality than its predecessor, but unfortunately is not backwards compatible, requiring a one time manual conversion.
-The previous configuration resources, `RouteRule`, `DesintationPolicy`, and `EgressRule`, will no longer be available or supported.
-For external traffic control, however, the previous `Ingress` configuration will still be supported (in the Kubernetes environment), but with limited functionality.
-The new Istio `Gateway` API is significantly more functional and a highly recommended `Ingress` replacement.
+The previous configuration resources, `RouteRule`, `DesintationPolicy`, and `EgressRule`, will not be supported from Istio 0.9 onwards.
+Kubernetes users can continue to use `Ingress` to configure their edge load balancers for basic routing.
+However, advanced routing features (e.g., traffic split across two versions) will require use of `Gateway`, that is significantly more functional and a highly recommended `Ingress` replacement.

 ## Acknowledgments

 Credit for the routing model redesign and implementation work go to the following people (in alphabetical order):

-* Frank Budinsky
-* Zack Butcher
-* Greg Hanson
-* Costin Manolache
-* Martin Ostrowski
-* Shriram Rajagopalan
-* Louis Ryan
-* Isaiah Snell-Feikema
+* Frank Budinsky, Greg Hanson, Isaiah Snell-Feikema (IBM)
-* Kuat Yessenov
+* Zack Butcher, Costin Manolache, Martin Ostrowski, Louis Ryan, Kuat Yessenov (Google)
+* Shriram Rajagopalan (VMware)